Subscribe to our YouTube channel

 For help completing the form, visit our Florida Articles of Organization guide.

-If you’re expanding your existing LLC to the state of Florida, you’ll need to register as a foreign LLC.
+Note: If you're expanding your existing business to the state of Florida, you'll need to register as a foreign limited liability company (LLC).

 An operating agreement is not required for an LLC in Florida, but having one is a good practice.